-42. All audit engagements are subject to review by management prior to finalisation.
+37.42.
+All of our audit engagements are subject to review by management and the Head of Audit Partnership prior to finalisation.
 These reviews seek to ensure that work undertaken is consistent with the Standards, consistent with the risks associated with the area under review and that conclusions are supported by detailed work undertaken.
-The Audit Partnership varies the range and scope of reviewers to help maintain consistency and support learning within the service.
+We will varyThe Audit Partnership varies the range and scope of reviewers to help maintain consistency and support learning within the service.